gavinbunney/terraform-provider-kubectl/README.md

 A set of helpful data resources to process directories of yaml files and inline templating is available.

-`terraform-provider-kubectl` has been used by many Kubernetes installations to completely manage the lifecycle of Kubernetes resources.
+This `terraform-provider-kubectl` provider has been used by many large Kubernetes installations to completely manage the lifecycle of Kubernetes resources.

 ## Installation